 - Filing your appeal within the time limits allowed;

 - When necessary, filing an ERISA lawsuit in Federal Court; and/or

 - Briefing your case for consideration by a federal judge during the ERISA lawsuit.

 You don’t have to face your battle against Liberty Mutual alone.
-The Ortiz Law Firm is here to help in the application and appeal process.
+The Ortiz Law Firm is here to help in the appeal process.